Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 The queries coming in will be visible in terminal 1 and the results from the queries will be in the second terminal.
 The load test will run for 2 minutes.

 In Snowflake console, go to the history and see the query latencies and how those change from first query to those which were cached.
 These latencies will align to the load test min/max latencies.
 You should see cached queries returning the query result in under 100ms.
 Each test in artillery is hitting the 3 endpoints referenced earlier with the default date range (all).
 With a dashboard like this, the default set of queries when a user visits the application can all reuse the same cached query results.
 When more data is ingested, the cache will be updated on the next query.
-The time for the API responses will be longer than the query response time due to latency and bandwidth of client to Snowflake, and the processing time on your computer to retrieve, format, and return the resultset.
+The time for the API responses will be longer than the query response time due to latency and bandwidth of client to Snowflake, and the processing time on your computer to retrieve, format, and return the result set.

 ## Load Test for a Small Cluster
 Duration: 5